vuongducphuong/documentation/content/applications/sales/point_of_sale/restaurant/floors_tables.rst

     :alt: Backend view of a restaurant floor.
 Table name and number of sits for each table

 .. note::
-   Don’t forget to link your floor to your point of sale.
+   Don’t forget to link your floor to your Điểm bán hàng.

 Add tables
 ==========